 Bishop Charles A. Salatka was installed as head of the Diocese on March 25, 1968 and served until his appointment as Archbishop of Oklahoma City in the Fall of 1977.
 Monsignor McKevitt resigned in 1975, during Bishop Salatka’s tenure.
-Father Louis Cappo was appointed Rector of St. Peter Cathedral and is the present rector.
+Father Louis Cappo was appointed Rector of St. Peter Cathedral.
 Bishop Mark Schmitt, was installed on May 8, 1978.
 He had been auxiliary bishop of Green Bay, Wisconsin.

 Plans for the redecoration of the Cathedral were begun in 1980 under the combined leadership of Bishop Schmitt and Father Cappo and the work was initiated on January 5, 1981.
 The motivating factors for this new phase of redecoration were two-fold: first, to enhance the already beautiful Cathedral by instituting a generalized face lift to include painting and the adoption of better lighting, and, second, to update the Cathedral according to the new liturgical directives.
 The altar will be brought closer to the congregation.
 The Blessed Sacrament will be placed in the Bishop’s Chapel which will be renamed, the Chapel of the Blessed Sacrament.
 The total cost of these changes was estimated at $300,000.00 which was shared by the parishioners of St. Peter, the Diocese of Marquette, and the other parishes in the Diocese on an equal basis.